-Eyelid rejuvenation techniques to minimize early signs of aging, such as crow’s feet, droopy eyelids, and under-eye bags, can be improved with microneedling, platelet-rich plasma (PRP), laser resurfacing, or filler injections, in addition to upper and lower blepharoplasty (eyelid surgery).
+Eyelid rejuvenation techniques to minimize early signs of aging, such as crow’s feet, droopy eyelids, and under-eye bags, can be improved with microneedling, laser resurfacing, or filler injections, in addition to upper and lower blepharoplasty (eyelid surgery).
 In this blog post we’ll describe the best treatments to treat each of these conditions and explain what’s involved with each procedure.

 Lower eyelid surgery is typically the best way to reduce the appearance of bags under the eyes.
 Under-eye bags develop when fat inside the lower eyelids bulge, and the skin becomes thinner and loosens.
 A lower eyelid lift—also called transconjunctival blepharoplasty—removes and repositions excess fat, along with excess skin and muscle.
 Because surgeons make incisions inside the lower eyelid, patients don’t have visible scars.

 Some people develop lower eyelid bags in their teens and 20s, as an inherited family trait.
 For others, the appearance of under-eye bags becomes more noticeable with time.
 Transconjunctival surgery that removes or repositions the visible fat can be an effective solution whether your undereye bags are a result of genetics or aging.